 Hottest summers and coldest winters from 1900

 The hottest summer of the twentieth century was 1976, by a considerable margin.
-Here are the means for the top ten:
+Here are the means (taken as mean CET temperature for the three summer months) for the top thirteen:

 Are "summers not as good as we remember them"?
 No: they're better.
 Consider this table of the distribution of the number of hot summer months (with CET equal to or greater than 17.5C) across the decades of the twentieth century: